 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is operant conditioning.

-Operant conditioning relates to how actions are affected by stimuli from the environment.
+Operant conditioning relates to the way actions are affected by stimuli from the environment.
 The concept was developed by B.F.
 Skinner in the 1930’s, and builds on Pavlov’s classical conditioning experiments in which dogs were observed to salivate in response to the conditioned stimulus, i.e. a bell.

 Types of behavioural responses

 Operant conditioning uses rewards and punishments to influence behaviour.
-It’s worth noting that from a behaviourist perspective these responses are not based on the person as a whole but rather specific behaviours.
 There are 5 different types of responses to behaviours, and the terminology can be a bit counterintuitive:

 - Positive reinforcement: a reward is given, with the aim of increasing the frequency of the behaviour